ubuntu/ubuntu-project-docs/docs/reference/exception-SnapdUpdates.rst

 -

-   -  each change must be reviewed and approved by at least two ubuntu-core developers before being landed into the master branch.
+   -  each change must be reviewed and approved by at least two ubuntu-core developers before landing into the master branch.
    -  each change must be fully tested at the unit level.
    -  all the unit tests must pass in all the supported architectures.
       They are executed for one arch before the change is merged into